 When you create video, sometimes you need B-roll to help fill in the blanks.
-B-roll for video is something that isn't your main subject, but it's related and helps move the story along.
+B-roll for video isn’t your main subject, but it’s related and helps move the story along.

 You can include things like activities or events here.
 What’s happening and how does it affect your emotional state?
 How does it show the progression of your story?

 We shot this photo for Instagram.
 It was a fun little bit of detail in a particular setting.
 Trust me, eating ice cream in the Florida summer is an activity.
 We took a couple of steps outside of the ice cream shop and it’s already melting.

 4: Find the Memorable or Emotional Parts of Your Story